What is ACH debit? (types, security, benefits)

 Kevin Flynn is a guest contributor.
 The views expressed are theirs and do not necessarily reflect the views of Rho.

 The Automated Clearing House (ACH) was established in the 1970s to facilitate funds transfer without using paper checks.
-It’s grown into an intra-bank messaging service that processes over 30 billion payments yearly using the ACH system in the United States.
-This article will explain how that works and its importance to your business.
-Some key takeaways to look for are:
+It’s grown into an intrabank messaging service that processes over 30 billion payments yearly using the ACH system in the United States.
+This article will explain how that works and its importance to your small business.
+Some key takeaways are:

 What is ACH debit?

 An ACH debit is a type of ACH transaction that “pulls” money from one bank account and moves it to another using the ACH network.
 The network batches and sorts ACH requests six times a day.
-The National Automated Clearing House Association (Nacha) regulates the process by setting rules and guidelines for banks to be part of the network.
+The Nacha regulates the process by setting rules and guidelines for banks to be part of the network.

 For a transaction to be classified as an ACH debit, the transfer request must be to “pull” money from an account.
 “Pushing” money out of an account is an ACH credit, not a debit.
 That’s an important distinction because it changes the roles of the sender and the receiver.
-The payee initiates an ACH debit.
-The payer initiates an ACH credit.
+The payee initiates an ACH debit from a payer’s account.
+The payer initiates an ACH credit to a recipient’s account.

 How does ACH debit work?

 An ACH debit is an electronic funds transfer (EFT), not a wire transfer.
-The main difference is that the Automated Clearing House only operates inside the United States, while wire transfers can be sent internationally using the SWIFT network.
+The main difference is that the ACH network only operates inside the United States, while wire transfers can be sent internationally using the SWIFT network.
 The clearance times, limits, and fees also differ.
 ACH debits have a $1 million daily transaction limit.

 Executing an ACH debit requires two parties.
 The transaction starts at the originating depository financial institution (ODFI).
 They process and batch requests to send to the ACH network, where they are sorted and bundled for delivery to the receiving depository financial institution (RDFI).
 The payee receives the funds when the ODFI and RDFI settle the transaction.